Australia's national capital, Canberra is home to over 100 diplomatic missions and international organisations.

 Embassies are also represented in a unique way through the International Flag Display on the shore of Lake Burley Griffin which provides a colourful and permanent display of the flags of all nations represented in the capital.

-Why not take a driving tour of the Yarralumla Diplomatic Estate using the free map?
+Why not take a driving tour of the Diplomatic Missions?